LakshmiKanthChinta/BankAccountSimulation/README.md

 2. Open the project in Eclipse or any Java IDE.
 3. Compile and run the `BankApp.java` file.
 4. Follow the on-screen menu to perform operations.

+Note: The account is created manually in the code with a default account holder name, number, and initial balance.
+User input for account creation is not implemented.

 ## Project Structure
 ```